 David Wood is a Christian apologist and so naturally as an Atheist I clash with him on the subject of God.
 For the record though I have no objection to anyone believing in God.

 I have always said the only right way to live your life is a way that doesn’t harm other people.
 Thus for all I care you can believe the universe was actually created by a flying spaghetti monster as long as it doesn’t impinge on anyone else’s rights.

 Despite this however I do love David’s videos on Islam.
-David probably gives the most comprehensive run down of the religion of anyone.
-I don’t think his knowledge is necessarily greater than the likes of Tree, but his videos do go into more detail.
-Not that I am knocking Tree for that, as her style is different.
-Still David’s videos are very educational and help to debunk a lot of the dangerous myths about Islam.
+David probably gives the most comprehensive run down of the religion of anyone and really help to debunk a lot of the most dangerous myths about Islam.

 Paul Joseph Watson

 Paul Joseph Watson is an editor at Info Wars, though he also has a youtube series of his own.
 He is one of the most popular critics of third wave feminism and identity politics with his videos having had over 100 million views so far.

 Now Paul is someone that I disagree with on quite a lot of things.
 Paul by his own admission is very right wing.
 He believes capitalism is the greatest system on earth and I feel he tends to gloss over America’s sins too.